hl7au/au-fhir-base/pages/_includes/au-residentialagedcareserviceidentifier-intro.md

 #### Usage Notes

-RACS Ids are properly used to identify a healthcare service, sometimes they are used to identify the organisation which provides residential care or the location at which care is provided.
+RACS Ids are properly used to identify a healthcare service, not an organisation or a location.

 #### Examples